aptivate/inaspmaterials/src/Network_Management/Unit_11_Technical_Measures/Unit_11_Presentation_01_Web_Caching_With_Squid.rst

 Each pool is completely independent of all other pools.

+Each pool contains one or more buckets, which are completely independent of all other buckets.

-The number of buckets in a pool determines who shares bandwidth within the pool:
+The allocation of requests to buckets within a pool determines who shares bandwidth within the pool:

 class 1 pool
 	All users share the same bucket, and so they share bandwidth with